-Of course we don’t condone xenophobia, we love to welcome people from across the United Kingdom, and around the world, particularly our friends from the Continent, Commonwealth and the United States of America, but we also understand the desire to have a holiday or short break and still have home comforts.
+Of course we don’t condone xenophobia, we love to welcome people from across the United Kingdom (furriners, in the local parlance), and around the world, particularly our friends from the Continent, Commonwealth and the United States of America with whom we have close ties, but we also understand the desire to have a holiday or short break and still have home comforts.

 That’s the benefit of a staycation.
 Why the need to ‘get away from it all’ when there’s a pleasant half-way house that doesn’t involve striking French ferrymen or Spanish air traffic controllers with a grievance.